Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 • Actor — the staff member who performed the action (or system for automated events like Stripe webhooks and the late-fee job).
 The actor's name and email are snapshotted so the entry remains readable even if the user is later removed.

-• Action — a dotted identifier like invoice.sent, invoice.paid, credit_note.issued, credit_note.stripe_refund, invoice.late_fee_applied, late_fees.policy_changed, staff.invited, or staff.removed.
+• Action — a dotted identifier such as invoice.sent, invoice.resent, invoice.receipt_sent, invoice.paid, invoice.deleted, invoice.late_fee_applied, credit_note.issued, credit_note.stripe_refund, late_fees.policy_changed, ownership.add / ownership.edit / ownership.transfer / ownership.remove, statement.emailed, staff.invited, staff.removed, staff.resort_access_changed, or 2fa.enabled / 2fa.disabled.

 • Target — the entity the action affected, plus a human label (e.g. invoice number, credit-note number, contact name).